Jircus/GameServer/README.md

 # GameServer
-NetBeans Project
+NetBeans Project.
-This is server side to tic tac toe game
+This is server side to tic tac toe game.
 Client side is avaible at https://github.com/Jircus/GameClient